 Friday 22 October 2021

-Property buyers in France are afforded legal protection against hidden or latent defects, but just how does this guarantee operate?
+Property buyers in France are afforded legal protection against hidden or latent defects, but just how does it operate?

 What is a 'Vice Caché'?

-A vice caché is a hidden or latent defect in a property (or equipment, tools etc that may be purchased).
+A vice caché is a hidden or latent defect in a property (or equipment, tools, vehicle etc) that may be purchased.

-In order for such a defect to be accepted in law, three main tests are used:
+In order for such a defect to be recognised in law, three main tests are therefore used: